ibm-cloud-docs/cis/cli/cli-glb.md

 **OPTIONS**

-   -i, --instance  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

 ## List GLB
 **NAME**